NPC-Worldwide/npcsh/README.md

     - `/<jinx_name>` - Run a jinx with specified command line arguments. `/<jinx_name> jinx_arg1 jinx_arg2`
     - `/npc-studio` - Start npc studio.
 Pulls NPC Studio github to `~/.npcsh/npc-studio` and launches it in development mode after installing necessary NPM dependencies.Usage: `/npc-studio`
     - `/ots` - Take screenshot and analyze with vision model.
 Usage: `/ots filename=<output_file_name_for_screenshot>` then select an area, and you will be prompted for your request.
-    - `/plan` - Execute a plan command.
-Usage: `/plan 'idea for a cron job to be set up to accomplish'`
     - `/plonk` - Use vision model to interact with GUI.
 Usage: `/plonk '<task description>' `
     - `/pti` - Use pardon-the-interruption mode to interact with reasoning model LLM.
 Usage: `/pti`
-    - `/rag` - Execute a RAG command using ChromaDB embeddings with optional file input (-f/--file).
-Usage: `/rag '<query_to_rag>' --emodel <NPCSH_EMBEDDING_MODEL> --eprovider <NPCSH_EMBEDDING_PROVIDER>`
     - `/roll` - generate a video with video generation model.
 Usage: `/roll '<description_for_a_movie>' --vgmodel <NPCSH_VIDEO_GEN_MODEL> --vgprovider <NPCSH_VIDEO_GEN_PROVIDER>`
     - `/sample` - Send a context-free prompt to an LLM, letting you get fresh answers without needing to start a separate conversation/shell.
 Usage: `/sample -m <NPCSH_CHAT_MODEL> 'question to sample --temp <float> --top_k int`
-    - `/search` - Execute a web search command.
-Usage: `/search 'search query' --sprovider <provider>` where provider is currently limited to DuckDuckGo and Perplexity.
+    - `/search` - Execute a search command on the web, in your memories, in the knowledge graph, or in documents with rag.
+Usage: `/search 'search query' --sprovider <provider>` where provider is currently limited to DuckDuckGo, Perplexity, and Exa with more coming soon through litellm.
 Wikipedia integration ongoing.
+See above for more search specific examples.
     - `/serve` - Serve an NPC Team server.
     - `/set` - Set configuration values.
       - Usage: